Protestant Revolution (Maryland): Protestant conspiracies

 In 1679, Charles and Jane celebrated a second son, Benedict.
 But two years later, in 1681, Lord Baltimore once again faced rebellion, led by a former governor of the province Josias Fendall (1657–1660) and John Coode, who would later lead the successful rebellion of 1689.
 Fendall was tried, convicted, fined forty thousand pounds of tobacco and exiled, but his co-conspirator Coode successfully escaped retribution.

 By this time, the political fabric of the province was starting to tear.
 The governor of Virginia reported that "Maryland is now in torment ... and in great danger of falling in pieces".
 Relations between the governing council and the assembly grew increasingly strained.
 Underlying much of the rancour was the continued slide in the price of tobacco, which by the 1680s had fallen 50% in 30 years.
 In 1681 Baltimore also faced personal tragedy; his eldest son and heir, Cecil, died leaving his second son Benedict as the heir presumptive to the Calvert inheritance.

-Border conflict with Pennsylvania

-Adding to his difficulties, Lord Baltimore found himself embroiled in a serious conflict over land boundaries with William Penn, engaging in a dispute over the border between Maryland and Pennsylvania.
-In 1681, King Charles II had granted Penn a substantial but rather vague proprietorship to the north of Maryland.
-Penn, however, began building his capital city south of the 40th Parallel, in Maryland territory.
-Penn and Calvert met twice to negotiate a settlement, but were unable to reach agreement.